serdardalgic/dotfiles/README.md

 ## Personal dotfiles

+Note in 2021: I keep the files up-to-date, but I'm just to lazy to update the README and Makefile accordingly :)

+Read the configuration first before running any make commands, they might fail.

 These are my personal dotfiles that I'm using on Linux.
 Originated from the first repository of Fatih Arslan's dotfiles: https://github.com/fatih/dotfiles later on, I've added my stuff.
 (Later on, Fatih created a unique project called
 Subvim: https://github.com/fatih/subvim) Thanks Fatih for his work ;)

 My configuration changed a lot since I've forked the dotfiles from Fatih's, so it is now a brand new project.

 My dotfiles include: